Assistance with Running Your Society

 - How To Attend a Genealogy Webinar - Article by Thomas MacEnteee on the ins and outs of attending genealogy webinars.

 - TechSoup.org - TechSoup is a nonprofit which provides other nonprofits and libraries with technology products and learning resources, including articles, blogs, free webinars, and forums led by expert hosts which are available to all users.
-Once qualified with TechSoup, nonprofits and libraries can access 400+ technology products from more than 40 donor partners — including Microsoft, Adobe, Cisco, Intuit, and Symantec.
+Once qualified with TechSoup, nonprofits and libraries can access 400+ technology products from almost 80 donor partners — including Microsoft, Adobe, Cisco, Intuit, and Symantec.
 All donated and discounted products are available for a small admin fee which is considerably lower than the retail prices of the products.